Beth3346/elr-website-quality-checklist/README.md

     + CSS Validation

 ### Security

 + Ensure that all data is sanitized and validated
-+ Form data should be validation on the Front-End and Back-End
++ Form data should be validated on the Front-End and Back-End
 + Use .htaccess to block access to files that should remain secure Configure backup schedule, and test recovery from backup
 + Protect any sensitive pages (e.g. administration area)
 + Use robots.txt where necessary
-+ Security/Penetration test
++ Security test
 + Turn-off verbose error reporting
 + Check disk space/capacity
 + Set up email/SMS monitoring/alerts (e.g. for errors, server warnings); consider internal and external)

 ### Search Engine Visibility, SEO Metrics

 + Check for target keyword usage in general content
 + Check format (user/search engine friendliness) or URLs
 + Set up Google Analytics, FeedBurner, Cloudflare, and any other packages for measuring ongoing success